maverick-js/signals/README.md

 ### `setContext`

 Attempts to set a context value on the parent scope with the given key.
-This will be a no-op if no parent is defined.
+This will be a no-op if no parent scope is defined.
 This is intentionally low-level so you can design a context API in your library as desired.

-In your implementation make sure to check if a parent exists via `getParent()`.
+In your implementation make sure to check if a parent scope exists via `getScope()`.
 If one does not exist log a warning that this function should not be called outside a computation or render function.